655th Engineer Topographic Battalion: Theater of operations

+On the tenth of March, Map Storage and Distribution moved from Maastricht to Munchen-Gladbach, Germany, across the Rhine from Dusseldorf.
+On the eleventh, twelfth and fourteenth Headquarters and Service Company, Company A and Company B followed in the Company groups in that order.
+Munchen-Gladbach was mostly in ruins except for a small section on the outskirts of the town where the Battalion stopped to occupy and set up operations in a hastily deserted textile factory, bearing the name of Schwartz & Klein.

 During the month of March 1945, the Battalion furnished survey teams to work with the 145th Engineer Combat Group on the Venlo Bridge site, survey work in the vicinity of Julich to locate German anti-tank gun emplacements, and survey work with the 1143rd Engineer Combat Group on the Rhine River Wesel Railway Bridge building job, and other areas.
 Staying close to the Ninth Army Headquarters in early April 1945, the Battalion again relocated and set up operations in the Bielefield, Germany Langemark Kaserne Camp.
 In mid-April 1945 they moved forward again to the Siegfried Kaserne in Braunschweig, Germany.
 From that location the survey and mapmaking work continued, including the job of making quadrangle maps of the surrounding areas.